GYNECOMASTIA (ENLARGED MALE BREASTS)

 Gynecomastia correction is a safe surgery.
 Complications are not that common.
 Some of the complications that can be seen include,

 - Contour abnormalities.
 These are usually uncommon in individuals with adequate skin recoil.
-Incase there is a persistence of contour abnormalities after a year, it may require additional surgery for correction.
+In case there is a persistence of contour abnormalities after a year, it may require additional surgery for correction.

 - Recurrence of gynecomastia.
-This is usually seen in individuals who get operated before 18 years.
+This is usually seen in individuals who get operated on before 18 years.
 Otherwise, it is not common.

 What are the other operative plans used during gynecomastia correction?